01 of 07

-Find heritage buildings jostled by skyscrapers in Jiangmen; a city that’s a little more attractive than some of its big smoke rivals.
-If you want see China’s break neck development, then the skyrocketing skyline will impress; while there are enough ancient temples and historic forts to keep your camera filled with photos.
-The historic waterfront district, from where the British and French once dealt in opium, has been especially well preserved and restaurants and cafes now make the most of the fancy colonial fixtures and fittings.
+The historic waterfront district, where the British and French once dealt in opium, has been especially well preserved, with restaurants and cafes now making the most of the fancy colonial fixtures and fittings.

-Ultimately, however, skyscrapers and temples are not rare finds along the Pearl River Delta – but what about hot springs?
-Find bubbling mountain water and saunas at the slightly time worn Gudoushan Hot Spring resort.
-Avoid Golden Week, and where possible weekends.
-It can be absolutely packed.
+The area’s hot springs are exclusive to Jiangmen.
+Find bubbling mountain water and saunas at the slightly time-worn Gudoushan Hot Spring resort.
+Avoid Golden Week, and where possible weekends – Jiangmen can be absolutely packed at those times.

 05 of 07

 Shantou is also the number one city in China for drinking tea.
-Lovingly served Gongfu style the tea houses here are the best in the country.
-Settle in amid the musty shelves and thick wooden chairs to try local brews and have your hand held through the tea stewing process.
+Lovingly served Gongfu style, the tea houses here are the best in the country.
+Settle in amid the musty shelves and thick wooden chairs to try local brews and have your hand held through the tea... stewing process.
 Not that tea drinking is dying out.
-Late... night and downtown you’ll find the pedestriniased streets busy with youngsters grabbing a cup.
+Late night and downtown you’ll find the pedestrianized streets busy with youngsters grabbing a cup.

 06 of 07